travis-ci/travis.rb/README.md

 You can limit the repositories to monitor with `--my-repos` and `--repo SLUG`.

+By default, you will receive events for both builds and jobs, you can limit it to builds only via `--build` (short `-b`):

+    $ travis monitor
+    Monitoring travis-ci.org:
+    2013-08-05 01:22:40 questmaster/FATpRemote#45 started
+    2013-08-05 01:22:42 plataformatec/simple_form#666 passed
+    ...

 The monitor command can also send out desktop notifications (OSX, Growl or libnotify):

     $ travis monitor --pro -n